Learn more about encryption with DES (Data Encryption Standard), AES, 3DES, its algorithms, and protocols.

 - Initial permutation of blocks.

-- Breakdown of the blocks into two parts: left and right, named L and R.
+- Breakdown down the blocks into two parts: left and right, named L and R.

-- Permutation and substitution steps repeated 16 times (called rounds).
+- Permutation and substitution steps are repeated 16 times (called rounds).

 This permutation table, when read from left to right, then from top to bottom, shows that the 58th bit of the 64-bit block is in first position, the 50th is in the second position, and so forth.

 What is the division into 32-bit blocks?

 Once the initial permutation is completed, the 64-bit block is divided into two 32-bit blocks, respectively denoted L and R (for left and right).
 The initial status of these two blocks is denoted L0 and R0:

 It is noteworthy that L0 contains all bits having an even position in the initial message, whereas R0 contains bits with an odd position.

 The Ln and Rn blocks are subject to a set of repeated transformations called rounds, shown in this diagram, and the details of which are given below:

 What is an expansion function?